 The Verona Youth Ballet’s mission is to promote the education of area dancers and dance audiences through professional quality dance classes, health and fitness seminars, free outreach programs and regular performance opportunities.
 Many dancers, representing a nearly a dozen local studios, depend on the generosity of local businesses to provide scholarships for their year-round dance studies.

 Founder and director Charmaine Ristow has a long history of developing dance education programs in the Madison area.
 Ristow is a lifelong dancer who enjoyed an international professional career with the Wisconsin Ballet Company, Swedish National Ballet and Milwaukee Ballet while also earning a degree in special education, performing in a dozen countries, owning and operating several Madison studios, and lecturing in the UW-Madison Dance Department.
 She has co-founded several dance organizations, including the original Madison Nutcracker, Kanopy Dance, Madison Civic Ballet and MetroDance, Inc. Ristow’s professional experience includes training with internationally renowned artists, performing with Rudolf Nureyev, coaching students who have been accepted into numerous national and international companies, and consistently educating dancers and dance audiences about safe and effective technical practices through professional-level performances and freelance seminars.
-She is also a certified preschool teacher, Pilates instructor, personal trainer and homeopathic health practitioner.
+She is also a certified preschool teacher, Pilates instructor, personal trainer and nutritional counselor.
 More about Ms. Ristow’s background can be found at balletu.com.